Dofollow vs nofollow links and their value for SEO

 - They drive traffic and increase awareness.
 Links placed on popular sources will definitely receive clicks from visitors.
 If the linked source seems interesting and helpful to the context, users will visit it and possibly even navigate to other pages on the website.

-- They help build a natural backlink profile.
+- They help build a natural and diverse backlink profile.
 The dofollow-only backlink profile will raise suspicion in search engines because it might seem that all links are paid and agreed on instead of being earned by the quality of content itself.

 - They give opportunities to get dofollow backlinks.
 The more links a website gets in general, the more it’s recognized by users and SEOs.
 When you grow your backlink profile with nofollow links, your chances of getting followed links increase.